tsilva/curriculum-vitae/README.md

 - **Platform**: iPhone (iOS)
 - **Technologies:** iOS, Objective-C

-WIN Atlas is a career guidance application that guides you by having you perform different types of quizzes and showing you career details about each job.
+WIN Atlas is a career guidance app that helps users explore career options by taking various quizzes and providing detailed information about different jobs.

-Developed app client-side and integrated with server-side implemented by in-house developers.
+I developed the client-side of the app and integrated it with the server-side, which was implemented by in-house developers.

 <!--
 - [App Store](https://itunes.apple.com/us/app/win-atlas-career-planning/id997400974)